 This postcard was entitled 'The Hour of the Bath' Did they only allow people to bathe at one certain hour?
 The mind boggles!

-Here is an old one of the church at Lympne, mentioned above.
+Here is an old one of the church at Lympne.
 Do you know how they keep the grass mowed between the gravestones?
 They use sheep!
 Again, somewhere in my big box of photos, I have a modern one of this church, showing the sheep hard at work!!

 An old and modern view of Saltwood Castle.
 The first castle was built in 488, probably on a Roman site, but was replaced by a 12th century Norman structure which was extended throughout the next 2 centuries.
 It was rendered uninhabitable in 1580 by an earthquake but was restored in the 19th century, since then, the tall gatehouse has been used as a residence.

-And here is a charming photo of Saltwood itself, taken in 1915.
+And here is a charming photo of Saltwood itself, showing the Castle Hotel, taken in 1915.
 Same year my mother was being born over in Etchinghill.

 The Folkestone Zoo was actually called Pet's Corner, and I have been hunting for a photo of it, without any luck.
 So have borrowed one from Alan Taylor's latest (in 2005) book called Images of England, Folkestone Volume 11.